CartoDB/academy/courses/04-sql-postgis/lesson-2.md

 ### Finding Distance from Road

-Let's take a different tact now and calculate the distance each musician is from the highway.
+Let's take a different tack now and calculate the distance each musician is from the highway.
 In [Lesson 1](http://academy.cartodb.com/courses/04-sql-postgis/lesson-1.html) of this course, we found the distance between a point for each row of our table.
 Now we have points and a line.
 Luckily, PostGIS is flexible and can calculate the distance to the closest point on a line.

 Notice that we're rounding up with the `ceil()` function, and dividing the distance by 1609 meters/mile to convert to miles.